junxit/us-congress-bills-111/metadata.md

 - 2009-04-28 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H4864-4865)
 - 2009-04-28 — The title of the measure was amended.
 Agreed to without objection.
 - 2009-04-29 — Received in the Senate and referred to the Committee on Foreign Relations.
+- 2009-11-17 — Committee on Foreign Relations.
+Ordered to be reported without amendment favorably.
+- 2009-11-18 — Committee on Foreign Relations.
+Reported by Senator Kerry without amendment and with a preamble.
+Without written report.
+- 2009-11-18 — Committee on Foreign Relations.
+Reported by Senator Kerry without amendment and with a preamble.
+Without written report.
+- 2009-11-18 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 214.